MerosCrypto/Meros/docs/Protocol/Transactions.md

 - bls: BLS Signature that proves the Merit Holder which earned the newly minted Meros wants this person to receive their reward.

-Claims have a single input; the hash of the Mint being claimed, which cannot have been previously claimed.
-The Claim's singular output is an Ed25519 Public Key with the amount of the Mint's output.
+Claim inputs are hashes of Mints which have yet to be claimed.
+As Mints have a singular output, the input index is not used.
+The Claim's singular output is to an Ed25519 Public Key with the amount being the sum of the Mint amounts.
 The specified key does not need to be a valid Ed25519 Public Key.

-bls must be the BLS signature produced by the BLS Private Key for the Mint's output's key signing `"\1" + mint.hash + claim.output.key`, where mint.hash takes up 48 bytes and claim.output.key takes up 32 bytes.
+bls must be the BLS signature produced by Mint's designated claimee signing `"\1" + mint.hash + claim.output.key`, where mint.hash takes up 48 bytes and claim.output.key takes up 32 bytes, for every input, and then aggregating the produced signatures (if there's more than one).
+If the Mints are for different BLS Public Keys, the designated claimee is the aggregated BLS Public Key created from every unique BLS Public Key.

 Claim hashes are defined as `Blake2b-384("\1" + bls)`, where bls takes up 96 bytes.

 Claim's signature field goes unused.

-`Claim` has a message length of 184 bytes; the 48-byte input, 32-byte output's key, 8-byte output's amount, and the 96-byte BLS signature.
+`Claim` has a variable message length; the 1-byte amount of inputs, the inputs (each 48 bytes), the 32-byte output key, the 8-byte output amount, and the 96-byte BLS signature.

 ### Send